liamfrazer/software-engineer-journey/docs/React/The Complete Guide Docs/Special Projects Folders.md

 * The code you write is not the code that gets executed in the browser
 * Your code is transformed before it's handed off to the browser

+* Raw, unprocessed React code won't execute in the browser, as React uses JSX
+* JSX is not a default JavaScript feature

+* The code would not be optimised for production(e.g. not minified)
+* React projects require a build process that transforms your code